 I have been researching getting a new phone for some time.
 I thought I had thought of everything, studying all of the technology specifications and comparing over a dozen phones side by side.
 Ultimately, I chose the Motorola G5 Plus, which had the newest version of Android and lots of other interesting functions.
 I had been a Motorola customer for nearly four years, so it seemed like a great fit.

-Unfortunately, not even ten seconds after I turned it on, it started flashing uncontrollably and gave me a migraine- strobe and flashing lights trigger migraines for me, which I describe in my posts about flashing lights in a store here and camera flashes in a restaurant here.
+Unfortunately, not even ten seconds after I turned it on, it started flashing uncontrollably and gave me a migraine- strobe and flashing lights trigger migraines for me.
 It wasn’t just the opening screen that strobed either- there were several other ways that this phone was capable of triggering a migraine for me.
 Flashing lights can be a trigger for many medical conditions, including epilepsy, seizures, ADHD, autism, PTSD, traumatic brain injury, and more.
 After an hour on hold with Motorola customer support, I was told there was nothing I could do to disable these functions and I should just return the phone.
 All of the new Motorola phones also have this strobing display, so now I am left to research another phone.
 Here are five things I will be looking for in this new phone, things I didn’t even think to look for before.

 Turn the phone off and back on again